How Civic Life Supports Neighborhood Associations

 Find Your Neighborhood Association

 Find out which neighborhood association services your neighborhood by visiting Portland Maps.
-Enter in your address and the result screen will show a map of your area on the left and basic property information on the right.
-The fourth item on the property information list is “Neighborhood” , this item indicates your neighborhood association.
+Enter in your address and the result screen will show a map of your area on the left and property information on the right.
+Click on the Neighborhood name listed to view neighborhood association information.

 History of Neighborhood Associations